na4wx/bpq-messageboard/README.md

 # 📬 BPQ32 Message Board (messageboard.py)

-Welcome to **BPQ32 Message Board**, a Python-based application designed to integrate seamlessly with **BPQ32** for hosting a message board system.
+Welcome to **BPQ32 Message Board**, a Python-based application designed to integrate seamlessly with **BPQ32** or **LinBPQ** for hosting a message board system.
 This script allows users to post, view, and manage messages, along with customizing their profiles directly through a Telnet interface. 🚀

 ---